VSacr1/gatewayproject-Kubernete/README.md

  4. Git clone project folder

- 5. Deploy gateway service, deployment and conf-map.yaml file to get External IP address for step 5
+ 5. Deploy gateway service, deployment and conf-map.yaml file to get External IP address for step 5.
+Starting with deployment and finishing with service.

  6. Change the IP in the authenticationservice-deployment file to the External IP of the gateway.

- 7. Deploy mongo-service service and deployment files
+ 7. Starting with deployment and finishing with service; deploy mongo-service service and deployment files

  8. Repeat the step above for each of the file.